Virtual Tour: BMT Unit and Jacobs Medical Canter

 The UC San Diego Health and Sharp HealthCare joint blood and marrow transplantation program is the largest blood and marrow transplant (BMT) program in San Diego and one of the largest in California.

 Our interdisciplinary team of physicians offer the most advanced diagnostics and treatment options.
-Together with our advanced practitioners, nurses, social workers and support staff, we can manage every aspect of a patient's care, including education and support resources for caregivers and their families, and
+Together with our advanced practitioners, nurses, social workers and support staff, we can manage every aspect of a patient's care, including follow-up care.

 Types of Treatment

 We offer standard-of-care therapies, as well as the most promising investigational chemotherapy agents, immunologic manipulations, and novel stem cell transplantation methods, including:

 - Allogeneic transplants, which use stem cells from a related donor, unrelated matched donor or half-matched related (haploidentical) donor

 - Cord blood transplants, which use stem cells from the umbilical cord blood or placenta of healthy newborns.
 Cord blood transplants are also a type of allogeneic transplant.

 - Reduced-intensity allogeneic transplants, which administer a lower dose of chemotherapy or radiation to safely treat older and more fragile patients